James Tallmadge Jr.

 James Tallmadge Jr. (January 28, 1778 – September 29, 1853) was a United States lawyer, and politician who served as a United States Representative from New York's 4th congressional district.
+He introduced the anti-slavery Tallmadge Amendment to the bill admitting Missouri as a state, which triggered a serious political conflict between north and south.

 Early life

 James Tallmadge Jr. was born on January 28, 1778, in Stanford, Dutchess County, New York.
-His father, Colonel James Tallmadge (1744-1821), led a company of volunteers at the capture of General John Burgoyne.
+His father, Colonel James Tallmadge (1744–1821), led a company of volunteers at the capture of General John Burgoyne.
 He graduated from Brown University, Providence, Rhode Island in 1798.

 Career

 From 1798 to 1800, following his graduation from Brown, Tallmadge was secretary to New York Governor George Clinton.
 He studied law and was admitted to the bar in 1802, after which he practiced in Poughkeepsie and in New York City.
 He was Surrogate of Dutchess County from 1804 to 1810.

 He served in the War of 1812 and commanded a company of home guards in defense of New York.

 U.S. House of Representatives

 Representative-elect Henry B. Lee died on September 16, 1816.
 In the special election to replace him, Tallmadge was elected as a Democratic-Republican to the Fifteenth Congress.
 He served from June 6, 1817, to March 3, 1819.
 In the House, he defended General Andrew Jackson's course in the Seminole War.

 His most famous action in Congress was the Tallmadge Amendment to the bill for Missouri statehood.
 It would have restricted slavery in Missouri and provided for its future termination.
 It read as follows:

 And provided, That the further introduction of slavery or involuntary servitude be prohibited, except for the punishment of crimes, whereof the party shall have been fully convicted; and that all children born within the said State, after the admission thereof into the Union, shall be free at the age of twenty-five years.

 In support of this amendment, on February 16, 1819, he delivered a powerful speech in opposition to the extension of slavery.
 This speech was widely circulated, and was translated into German.
 The House adopted the Tallmadge Amendment, but the Senate rejected it.